Lockout/Tagout for Safety

 Working around energy of all types is dangerous.
 If an employee does not realize that another worker is in a danger zone and he flips the power back on, it can result in serious injury or death.
-That is why it is important that there be safety procedures in place that force workers to check and double check that all people are clear of danger before any release of energy occurs.
-If you been involved in a job site accident caused by the unauthorized release of energy, it is important you contact a lawyer who is familiar with the OSHA rules and requirements that apply to your type of employment before the evidence disappears.
+That is why it is important that there be safety procedures in place that force workers to check and double-check that all people are clear of danger before any release of energy occurs.
+If you have been involved in a job site accident caused by the unauthorized release of energy, it is important you contact a lawyer who is familiar with the OSHA rules and requirements that apply to your type of employment before the evidence disappears.
 Call Simmons and Fletcher, P.C.
-Our lockout/tagout attorneys offer a free consultation and charge no attorney fees unless we make a recovery in your case.
+Our industrial accident lawyers offer a free consultation and charge no attorney fees unless we make a recovery in your case.

 Lockout/Tagout Procedures Are Critical For Employee Safety

-“Lockout” means that the machine is locked in an off position while it it is being maintained.
-Ideally, only the employee who is exposed to the hazardous release should have the ability to restart or unlock the equipment he is servicing.
+“Lockout” means that the machine is locked in an off position while it is being maintained.
+Ideally, only the employee who is exposed to a hazardous release should have the ability to restart or unlock the equipment he is servicing.

 “Tagout” is the procedure used when a machine is incapable of being locked out or it is impractical.
 You place identifying warning tags that other employees recognize as a warning not to flip the wrong switch or valve and allow hazardous energy flow.